LitiumAB/Education/Developer Education/Presentation/public/presentation.md

     * In Control _Panel > Accelerator_ the default implementation has a UI to select grouping field

-???

-Show displaytemplate for PIM per website on Litium Demosite

 ---
 # Common PIM extension points